-How do demographics and other factors impact car insurance rates?
+How does your driving profile impact car insurance rates?

 Who you are as a driver has a major impact on what you pay for car insurance.
 Your age, your credit score, and your driving record (which all impact your insurance score), are all taken into consideration by insurance companies when they price quotes.
 Let’s review the core aspects of your driving profile and how they impact your car insurance.

 Your age is one way your insurance company assesses your driving experience.
 Younger drivers, especially teenage drivers, are statistically more likely to take risks behind the wheel and cause an accident.
 On average, teen drivers pay 302% more for car insurance than do drivers in their 50s, with all other metrics constant.